luisIvey05/Dense3D/monodepth2/README.md

 Use a new dataset
 ----
-1. create a class in  "./dataset/monodataset.py"
+1. Create a class in  "./dataset/monodataset.py"
 		`like this one "class MidAirDataset(MonoDataset)"
-2. import your new class in  "./dataset/__init__.py"
+2. Import your new class in  "./dataset/__init__.py"
-3. create split file "train_file.txt" and "val_file.txt", which contain {folder,name,l/r} for all images from dataset.
+3. Create split file "train_file.txt" and "val_file.txt", which contain {folder,name,l/r} for all images from dataset.
-Then must remove 1st and last info if using mono mode
+4. Then must remove 1st and last info if using mono mode in step 3.
-4. add relative choice to "./options.py"
+5. Add relative choice to "./options.py"